Adesh66/jobcoin-demo/README.md

 step 3: npm run start

-TO understand the flow i a better way.
+To understand the flow in a better way.
 Please watch the POC-overview video.